We can change the world while we also change ourselves...through a continuing education and advocacy of the arts, humanities and globetrotting.

 “During my first trip to Myanmar in 2005, I had the privilege of meeting Muang Muang; a photographer in the northern town of Bagan that some have referred to as the “Ansel Adams of Myanmar.”
 His work is a pictorial and historical depiction of this country where foreigners were once seen with much suspicion.
 Now, with tourists returning, he maintains a small outdoor gallery at the Ananda Temple, alongside sellers of lacquer ware and Buddhist souvenirs for those who visit this sacred site.

-One afternoon after discussing film photography, we retired to his home out of the afternoon heat.
+One afternoon after discussing film photography, we retired to his home, out of the afternoon heat.
 There he showed me his wet darkroom, complete with Omega enlarger, sink, trays and empty chemistry bottles.
 A safelight still hung over the sink.
-He can no longer get the chemistry and papers, much less than photographic film itself.
+He can no longer get the chemistry and papers, much less photographic film itself.
 The space is a preservation of his memory from when his world was different, when the practice of photography was slower, contemplative and printmaking was a craft.
 He longs for a return to using his cameras loaded with Tri-X.”

 Download Fred's Interactive eBook